Induction and mentoring

 Teachers can be provisionally certificated for a maximum of six years.
 You’ll need to take this into account when you consider what teaching positions to accept, or if you are planning any breaks from teaching.

 To begin your induction programme, you need to be employed in a teaching position that meets the requirements set by the Teaching Council.
 You need to:

 - be employed in a teaching position (not a volunteer or teacher aide position) of 0.5 Full Time Teacher Equivalent (FTTE) minimum.
-If you are a provisionally certificated itinerant, part-time or relief teacher, there is a programme of support available to help you access an induction and mentoring programme.
-Download the Memorandum of Understanding.

 - teach in a continuous position (teaching of less than six weeks is not considered)